Space Buddies: Plot

-The film starts as Buddha and his owner, Sam, star-gazing.
+The film starts with Buddha and his owner, Sam, stargazing.
 As a shooting star passes, Sam makes a wish that he can touch the Moon.
 The next day is the day of his school field trip to Vision Enterprises to watch a test launch of the Vision 1 spacecraft.
-However, since no pets are allowed to go, he has to leave Buddha at home.
-Buddha meets up with his siblings; Rosebud, Budderball, B-Dawg, and Mudbud, and invites them to come with him to go to see the test launch.
+The pets, however, are not allowed to go, and he has to leave Buddha at home.
+Buddha meets up with his siblings – Rosebud, Budderball, B-Dawg, and Mudbud – and invites them to come with him to go to see the test launch.
 They decide to hide in the school bus which soon arrives at the Vision Enterprises, and the dogs go to a space suit machine and put on space suits before following the students, who are being led by Dr. Finkel.
 The dogs get aboard the Space Shuttle Vision 1.
 At Mission Control in the Vision Enterprises, Pi confirms they are ready for launch.
 Meanwhile, the dogs take a close look around until they are sealed in the shuttle, which prepares for launch.
-Astro, who will be piloting the shuttle from Earth, launches the shuttle, and it flies to space.
+Astro, who pilots the shuttle from Earth, launches the shuttle, and it flies to space.